freeCodeCamp/freeCodeCamp/guide/english/csharp/ternary-operator/index.md

 //Initialize myResult with a 4 int myResult = 4;

-//Output to the console the results of having a 4 in myResult based on what I expect above.
+//Output to the console the results of having a 4 in myResult based on what is expected.
 //The extra parenthesis after "Just Starting" is for grouping
 //and is not necessary for the code to execute as expected Console.WriteLine((myResult == 0)  ?
 "Just Starting" :